Skip to main content

 Treatment Approaches for Tooth Fractures

-Dental Veneers — For front teeth that have sustained chips or minor fractures affecting appearance, dental veneers may be a suitable option.
+For front teeth that have sustained chips or minor fractures affecting appearance, dental veneers may be a suitable option.
+Veneers are thin, custom-made shells — usually porcelain or composite — that are bonded to the front surface of the tooth to restore aesthetics and provide a degree of structural support.

 Signs and Symptoms of a Tooth Fracture